 I came across this grainy yearbook photo shot in my sophomore year of high school, during our final race of the season—the regional cross-country championships.
 Of all the pictures taken that year, the Yearbook Committee chose this one.
 Why?
 I have no clue.
 Maybe they thought it captured the brutal essence of a masochistic sport.
 Or perhaps they were just a funny bunch of people with a bizarre sense of humor.
-Anyway, as those in the media are apt to do, they obviously choose the most unflattering photo in their collection.
+Anyway, as those in the media are apt to do, they obviously chose the most unflattering photo in their collection.

 Behind the grimace and body language that speaks of intolerable pain and agonizing discouragement are nothing more than…intolerable pain and agonizing discouragement.
 Look to the lower limits of the photo for one reason.
 Yeah, that’s right—I’m missing a shoe.
-You could say it’s a foreshadowing of things to come, my first foray into barefoot running, though the flopping sock bluntly betrays this was not intentional.
+You could say it’s a foreshadowing of things to come, my first foray into barefoot running, though the flopping sock betrays this was not intentional.

 The virtues of running, particularly barefooted, I’ve extolled previously (Barefoot Running: It’s Good for the Sole/Soul), but any form of aerobic exercise is beneficial, along with sessions that take you anaerobic.
 This is a good segue into these two main phases of calorie-burning; and being runner, I’ll use running as an example.